Márcio Stambowsky

-Márcio "Macarrão" Stambowsky (/pt/; born February 22, 1959) is a Brazilian martial artist.
-An 8th degree coral belt in Gracie Jiu-Jitsu, he is one of the "Famous Five" Rolls Gracie black belts and is regarded as one of the top Brazilian competitors of the 1980s.
-Stambowsky is also the father of professional Bellator MMA fighter Neiman Gracie Stambowsky.
+Márcio "Macarrão" Stambowsky (/pt-BR/; February 22, 1959 – April 2, 2026) was a Brazilian martial artist.
+An 8th degree coral belt in Gracie Jiu-Jitsu, he was one of the "Famous Five" Rolls Gracie black belts and is regarded as one of the top Brazilian competitors of the 1980s.
+Stambowsky was also the father of professional Bellator MMA fighter Neiman Gracie Stambowsky.

 Technical contributions

 During the formative years of Brazilian Jiu-Jitsu, Stambowsky was notable for revolutionizing the closed guard, triangles, and leglock tactics.
 He was named by MMA hall-of-famer Rickson Gracie as one of the original Brazilian competitors to popularize the concept of the now iconic triangle choke.
 Acclaimed as an influential mentor and coach, he has been credited by world champion Renzo Gracie for practicing "one of the most beautiful jiu jitsu [styles] ever seen."

 Athletic achievements

 In 1980, Stambowsky was selected to join a group of top fighters that the Brazilian government planned to send to the Olympic Games in Moscow and the Pan American Games in the United States.
 Although a dispute involving sponsors prevented the team from traveling to the Olympics, Stambowsky went on to win two gold medals in national championship competitions in 1981 and 1985.

 He won a bronze medal in a world championship competition, representing Brazil among 37 countries at the 1985 Maccabiah Games in Israel.